ublaboo/aws-sdk-nette-extension/README.md

 aws:
 	region: eu-west-1
 	version: latest
+	endpoint: (optional - when ommited, Amazon AWS URL is used)
 ```

 And put your key and secret in your `config.local.neon` file (which should not be versioned)